Perseids 2012: prediction of activity

 Fig. 1.
 Space-temporal projection of Perseid trails parts onto their minimal distance passages dirung the period (correspondence between colours of the particles and their ejection velocities can be seen here).

-As shown on the Fig. 3, the best conditions for background maximum observations will be in North America.
-Considering that shower maximum is quite broad and lasts for several hours, observers in the very west of Europe and Africa will also be able to see activity levels close to maximum ones.
-Unfortunately, in 2011 Perseids maximum will be lit by the full Moon glow.
+As shown on the Fig. 3, the best conditions for background maximum observations will be northern part of the Pacific ocean.
+Considering that shower maximum is quite broad and lasts for several hours, observers in North America (especialy on its western part) and very north-eastern parts of Eurasia will also be able to see activity levels close to maximum ones.
+The waning Moon crescent will rise closer to the dawn and won't create significant trouble for observers.

 1. "Comet's dust 2.0" program by S. Shanov and S. Dubrovsky.
 [Used for orbital computations.]